BuildForSDG/uplift-backend/README.md

 ## Usage
  How would someone use what you have built, include URLs to the deployed app, service e.t.c when you have it setup

+### Code Structure

+This application utilises the concepts of Inversion of Control (IOC) and Dependency Injection to easily manage dependencies.
+At the heart of the application is an IOC container within which dependecies are defined and registered and from which dependencies can be acquired.
+Implementation logic for this IOC container can be located in the container directory located within the project root.
+This IOC container relies on providers defined in the providers directory located in projectRoot/app/providers to register dependencies with it for it to be aware of the dependecy relationships that exits throughout the entire application.
+Finally, to tie everything together and kickstart the application, we have a file named bootstrap.js located within the app/ directory, this file links the providers defined in the providers directory with the container object and voila!!!, uplift fires up it's engines and is now ready to service http requests.

 ## Setup